Coronavirus task force offers an even keel to a zigzag Trump

 "There are concerning reports coming out of France and Italy about some young people getting seriously ill, and very seriously ill in the ICUs," she said at Wednesday's briefing.

-It was hardly the first stomach-churning revelation to require a shift in guidance from the roughly 18-member task force, whose daily briefings from the White House press room are becoming must-see events for those closely tracking the diseases's spread in the U.S.
+It was hardly the first stomach-churning revelation to require a shift in guidance from the roughly 18-member task force, whose daily briefings from the White House press room are becoming must-see events for those closely tracking the disease's spread in the U.S.

 Led by Vice President Mike Pence, rotating members of the task force take the podium for the briefings, often joined in recent days by President Donald Trump himself.
 It has made for some discordant images: officials packed in shoulder-to-shoulder as they instruct Americans to practice social distancing.